-- Researchers take into account the state-of-the-art in the design in developing research ideas. - Researchers design, carry out, analyse and document research in a careful and wellconsidered manner. - Researchers make proper and conscientious use of research funds. - Researchers ensure that all publications and presentations arising from research is correct and accurate.
-Authors and publishers issue corrections or retract work if necessary; the processes for which are clear, the reasons are stated, and authors are given credit for issuing prompt corrections post-publication. - The University expects anyone listed as an author on a paper to accept personal responsibility for ensuring that they are familiar with the contents of the paper, and that they can identify their contributions to it.
+- Researchers take into account the state-of-the-art in the design in developing research ideas. - Researchers design, carry out, analyse and document research in a careful and well- considered manner. - Researchers make proper and conscientious use of research funds. - Researchers ensure that all publications and presentations arising from research are correct and accurate.
+Authors and publishers issue corrections or retract work if necessary; the processes for which are clear, the reasons are stated, and authors are given credit for issuing prompt corrections post-publication. - The university expects anyone listed as an author on a paper to accept personal responsibility for ensuring that they are familiar with the contents of the paper, and that they can identify their contributions to it.
 The practice of honorary authorship is unacceptable. - All authors agree on the sequence of authorship acknowledging that authorship itself is based on a significant contribution to the design of the research, relevant data collection, or the analysis or interpretation of results. - Researchers publish results and interpretations of research in an open, honest, transparent and accurate manner; and respect confidentiality of data or findings when legitimately required to do so. - Authors are responsible for the content of a publication, unless specified otherwise. - Researchers report their results in a way that is compatible with the standards of the discipline and, where applicable, can be verified and reproduced. - Throughout their work, Researchers shall keep clear and accurate records of the research procedures followed, approvals granted and of interim and final results.
-Data must be managed according to good practices for collection, curation, storage, management, retrieval, re-use, sharing, archiving, and access, and in line with NUI Galway's Research Data Management Policy. - Researchers shall adhere to the University's policy on Data Handling and Data Classification in order to classify data and keep data secure.
-The University expects such data to be securely held for a period of ten years after the completion of a research project, as required by several Research Funding Agencies.
-Some funding bodies may require data to be kept for longer periods and it is the responsibility of the PI to ensure that the data retention meets with the requirements of the funding body in such cases. - If the PI leaves the University, for whatever reason, before the required period of data retention expires, they have responsibility to ensure that the data are securely held by the University. - If Post-Doctoral Researchers or postgraduate students leave the University, for whatever reason, before the required period of data retention expires, they must leave all research records with the PI. - All personal data collected and processed in the course of a research project is subject to the terms of the General Data Protection Regulation (2016), which safeguards the privacy of individuals regarding their personal data.
-All Researchers must adhere to the University's policy on Data Protection.
+Data must be managed according to good practices for collection, curation, storage, management, retrieval, re-use, sharing, archiving, and access, and in line with University of Galway's Research Data Management Policy. - Researchers shall adhere to the university's policies on Data Protection (QA400), Data Handling (QA401) and Data Classification (QA402) in order to classify data and keep data secure.
+The university expects such data to be securely held, unless otherwise stipulated within a funder term and condition or contract or other legal obligation, for a period of seven years after the completion of a research project, as required by several Research Funding Agencies.
+Some funding bodies may require data to be kept for longer periods and it is the responsibility of the PI to ensure that the data retention meets with the requirements of the funding body in such cases. - If the Project Principal Investigator leaves the university, for whatever reason, before the required period of data retention expires, they have responsibility to put in place a plan to ensure that the data continues to be securely held by the university. - If Post-Doctoral Researchers or postgraduate students leave the university, for whatever reason, before the required period of data retention expires, they must leave all research records with the Principal Investigator. - All personal data collected and processed in the course of a research project is subject to the terms of the General Data Protection Regulation (2016), which safeguards the privacy of individuals regarding their personal data.
+All Researchers must adhere to the university's policy on Data Protection (QA400).